-Our cost per credit is $250, we have no additional fees!
-Even at this price, most learners are eligible for Financial Aid (federal & state), which can reduce out-of-pocket costs significantly.
+Our cost per credit is $250, and we anticipate most learners being eligible to received Financial Aid (federal & state), which can reduce out-of-pocket costs significantly.
 Learn more about Paying for College.

 What am I going to learn?

-The competencies and skills needed to be prepared and career ready, when entering or progressing in your industry.
+The skills neccessary to be prepared and career ready, when entering or progressing in your specific field of study.